brhillman/dissertation/source/04_subgrid2.md

 $$\begin{gathered} \alpha_{k_1, k_2} = \exp\left(-\frac{z_{k_1} -
 z_{k_2}}{z_0}\right) \end{gathered}$$ {#eq:alpha_exponential_equation} where
 $z_{k_1}$ and $z_{k_2}$ are the heights of layers $k_1$ and $k_2$, and $z_0$ is
-the “decorrelation length” for cloud overlap that specifies how quickly the vertical correlation in cloud occurrence decays from maximal to random [@hogan_and_illingworth_2000; @mace_and_benson-troth_2002; @raisanen_et_al_2004;
+the "decorrelation length" for cloud overlap that specifies how quickly the vertical correlation in cloud occurrence decays from maximal to random [@hogan_and_illingworth_2000; @mace_and_benson-troth_2002; @raisanen_et_al_2004;
 @pincus_et_al_2005; @barker_2008; @tompkins_and_digiuseppe_2015].